Canadian-Geospatial-Platform/relations-system/code/resource-relation-api/README.md

 mysql -h 127.0.0.1 -P 3306 --protocol=tcp -u root -p
 ```

-- A description of database objects shoud appear when you visit localhost:3000
+- A description of database objects should appear when you visit localhost:3000

 ```
 curl localhost:3000